-β-catenin/Wnt
+A. β-catenin/Wnt

-Wnt (Wingless-related integration site) signalling controls many embryonic development processes including body axis patterning. cell fate specification, and cell proliferation (105, 120, 156).
-Wnt signalling encompasess three different signaling pathways including the canonical or βcatenin-mediated pathway, and two non-canonical pathways that involve planar cell polarity and calcium.
-Signaling through the canonical Wnt pathway regulates expression of key mediators in pancreatic development (114, 163), while the noncanonical Wnt pathways regulate cell shape and intracellular calcium regulation (34).
-In pancreatic development, several WNT ligands are expressed including WNT2b, WNT4, WNT5a and WNT7b (65).
-Binding of WNT ligands to Frizzled (Fzd) receptors leads to Fzd interaction with Dishevelled (Dvl; (166)), at which point the WNT signaling pathway diverges into one of the three pathways mentioned above (77, 167).
-Activation of the canonical pathway leads to the dissociation of β-catenin from the APC/Axin/GSK3β complex, leading to β-catenin's translocation to the nucleus where it interacts with Lef-1/TCF (T-cell factor/lymphoid enhancer factor) transcription factors to affect gene expression (12, 20, 130).
+Wingless-related integration site (Wnt) signaling controls many embryonic developmental processes including body axis patterning, cell fate specification, and cell proliferation (108, 124, 161).
+Wnt signaling encompasses three different signaling pathways including the canonical or β -catenin-mediated pathway, and two non-canonical pathways that involve planar cell polarity and calcium.
+Signaling through the canonical Wnt pathway regulates expression of key mediators in pancreatic development (117, 168), while the noncanonical Wnt pathways regulate cell shape and intracellular calcium (34).In pancreatic development, several WNT ligands are expressed including WNT2b, WNT4, WNT5a and WNT7b (65).
+Binding of WNT ligands to Frizzled (Fzd) receptors leads to Fzd interaction with Dishevelled (Dvl; (171)), at which point the WNT signaling pathway diverges into one of the three pathways mentioned above (78, 172).
+Activation of the canonical pathway leads to the dissociation of βcatenin from the APC/Axin/GSK3ß complex, leading to β-catenin's translocation to the nucleus where it interacts with lymphoid enhancer factor (Lef-1)/T-cell factor (TCF) transcription factors to affect gene expression (12, 20, 134).

-The timing of $\beta$ -catenin expression and activation of Wnt signalling is critical in pancreatic development.
-Typically, WNT signaling maintains a progenitor like state, thereby allowing expansion of the tissue prior to differentiation (34, 38, 114).
-Forced expression of WNT signalling prior to pancreatic specification prevents liver and pancreas development (64, 65).
+The timing of β -catenin expression and activation of Wnt signaling is critical in pancreatic development.
+Typically, WNT signaling maintains a progenitor like state, thereby allowing expansion of the tissue prior to differentiation (34, 38, 117).
+Forced expression of WNT signaling prior to pancreatic specification prevents liver and pancreas development (64, 65).

 Detectable amounts of nuclear β-catenin are observed as early as E12.5-E14.5 in the pancreas, prior to the secondary transition (65).
-Activated $\beta$ -catenin is critical during this time period as mice lacking β-catenin have smaller pancreata by E16.5 (163).
-Targeted deletion of βcatenin results in the loss of exocrine pancreatic tissue along with increased tubular structures, increased parenchymal fibrosis and inflammatory infiltrate.
-The smaller pancreatic size in β-catenin null animals is due to a decrease in proliferation of PTF1A expressing progenitor cells and most likely not due to a loss of adherens junctions.
-These studies indicate that $\beta$ -catenin is initially required for expansion of the pancreatic epithelium prior to differentiation. as well as for terminal differentiation of acinar cells.
-Although the exocrine pancreas was abolished, a loss of Wnt signalling did not disrupt the development of fully functional islets (163).
+Activated βcatenin is critical during this time period as mice lacking β-catenin have smaller pancreata by E16.5 (168).
+Targeted deletion of β-catenin results in the loss of exocrine pancreatic tissue along with increased tubular structures. increased parenchymal fibrosis and inflammatory infiltrate.
+The smaller pancreatic size in β-catenin null animals is due to a decrease in proliferation of PTF1A expressing progenitor cells and most likely not due to a loss of adherence junctions.
+These studies indicate that β-catenin is initially required for expansion of the pancreatic epithelium prior to differentiation, as well as for terminal differentiation of acinar cells.
+Although the exocrine pancreas was abolished, a loss of Wnt signaling did not disrupt the development of fully functional islets (168).

-Retinoic Acid
+B. Retinoic Acid

-Retinoic Acid (RA) is generated through the metabolism of Vitamin А by aldehyde dehydrogenases enzymes (ALDHs) (9, 139).
+Retinoic Acid (RA) is generated through the metabolism of Vitamin Α by aldehyde dehydrogenases enzymes (ALDHs; (9, 143)).
 RA is a ligand for the nuclear hormone receptor retinoic acid receptor (RAR) - which exists as a DNA-bound repressor complex in the absence of RA.
 Heterodimers of RAR and Retinoid X Receptors (RXR) change conformation upon binding of RA to RAR, allowing recruitment of additional transcriptional regulators, thereby altering the expression of RAR-associated genes (49).

-In zebrafish, blocking RA signalling results in undetectable expression levels of endocrine (insulin) or exocrine (trypsin) markers and specifies initiation of pancreatic progenitors upstream of Pdx1 (154).
-In Xenopus. pharmacological and genetic approaches to block RA signaling diminished Pdx1 expression only in the dorsal pancreas, suggesting that RA signaling might be required only for endocrine pancreatic development in Xenopus.
+In zebrafish, blocking RA signaling results in undetectable expression levels of endocrine (insulin) or exocrine (trypsin) markers and specifies initiation of pancreatic progenitors upstream of Pdx1 (159).
+In Xenopus, pharmacological and genetic approaches to block RA signaling diminished Pdx1 expression only in the dorsal pancreas, suggesting that RA signaling might be required for endocrine only pancreatic development in Xenopus.
 However, RA inhibition at later developmental stages blocked expression of differentiated exocrine markers but retained Pdx1.
-Therefore, in Xenopus, RA signaling is not required for specification of ventral pancreas but is necessary for later exocrine cell differentiation (153).
+Therefore, in Xenopus, RA signaling is not required for specification of ventral pancreas but is necessary for later exocrine cell differentiation (158).